robcarver17/skipperman/docs/ticksheet_entry_help.md

 ## Checkbox tick entry

 In checkbox mode you can only award full ticks, or reset an item to no ticks.
-You can also give a cadet all their ticks by clicking on their name, or give all your cadets a tick for a specific item by clicking on the relevant item.
+You can also give a cadet all their ticks by clicking on their name ('row apply'), or give all your cadets a tick for a specific item by clicking on the relevant item ('column apply').
 If nearly all your cadets got a specific item, then it’s quicker to award it to all of them and then remove it from the cadet who missed out.

 ![ticksheet_entry2.png](/static/ticksheet_entry2.png)